lamersystem/vulpw/README.md

 - python3 checker.py
 - choose your options and enter the password
 ```
-### you can also use this tool in Termux also

 ## The Password lists are collected from [Seclists](https://github.com/danielmiessler/SecLists)

-If the Checker has very small leaked password lists its yet to get updated.This is just an simple program just looking over text,for better results you can visit [HaveIbeenPwned](https://haveibeenpwned.com).I will try to update the password list. frequently
+If the Checker has very small leaked password lists its yet to get updated.This is just an simple program just looking over text,for better results you can visit [HaveIbeenPwned](https://haveibeenpwned.com).I will try to update the password list, frequently